mattheu/wp-custom-block-unit-test-demo/Readme.md

 ### Testing React with React Test Renderer

 There are a few libraries that can be used alongside Jest that enable you to test your React code.
 They typically involve rendering the component using some given props, in a way that lets you interact with it and run assertions against it using Jest.
-You may have seen [React Test Renderer](https://reactjs.org/docs/test-renderer.html), [Enzyme](https://airbnb.io/enzyme/) in use.
+You may have seen [React Test Renderer](https://reactjs.org/docs/test-renderer.html) or [Enzyme](https://airbnb.io/enzyme/) in use.
 They seem pretty similar to me and I have no strong opinions either way.
-RTR is perhaps simpler, but Enzyme has more functionality.
-For the purposes of this document I will be using react-test-renderer.
+For the purposes of this demo I will be using react-test-renderer.

 ## Setting Jest up to work with WordPress